 Poinsettia plants are propagated by seeds.
 However, the seeds are difficult to find.
 Plants sold on the market are forced to bloom for sale during the Christmas season.

 Poinsettias are easy to keep.
 They will retain their blooms long after you have put away the Christmas decorations.
 If you are lucky, they will last until Valentine’s Day.
-After bringing them home, keep them in a sunny room.
+After bringing them home, keep them in a warm room.
+Place it at or near a window that offers indirect light.
 The ideal temperature range is 60 – 70 degrees.
-They do not like drafts.
+Also, it is important to avoid areas where there is a cold draft.
+So, do not place them near an entryway door.
 And, they do not like being placed near high heat like a furnace vent or fireplace.

 Water thoroughly, then let the soil dry between watering.
 Poinsettias are forgiving.
 If they begin to dry out, water them and they bounce right back.
 If the leaves turn lighter green, give more sunshine, and……they bounce right back.

-For growing poinsettia plants during the summer, you can move your plant outdoors to a sunny location.
+For growing poinsettia plants during the summer, you can move your plant outdoors to a partially sunny location.
 Plant it directly into your garden or a container.
-Give it a good trimming, into a nicely rounded shape.
+Give the plant a good trim.
+Form it into a nicely rounded shape.
 Apply general-purpose fertilizer every two to three weeks.

 Bring the plant indoors before the first frost.
 Poinsettias cannot withstand frost.
 Check carefully to be sure you did not bring in any “critters” with your plant.